TritonDataCenter/rfd/rfd/0013/README.md

   arguments.
 For containers, we have the option of leveraging `--label` to pass the role information.
 But such flexibility is absent for other resource types.
-- Docker actions will grow/change over time.
+- A single command from Docker clients (CLI, Compose) can result in multiple remote API calls.
+Users are not necessarily aware of the actual API endpoints involved.
+It will be difficult for them to grant the right set of permissions to cover one client action.
+- Docker remote API and client capabilities are still growing/changing rapidly.
   It'll be a burden for us (or users or both) to keep up.
 - Docker operations overlap with many of the CloudAPI actions.
-Having separate policy actions such as `listmachines` vs `docker-ps` is going to create a perfect storm for confusion.
+Having separate policy actions such as `listmachines` vs `getcontainers` is going to create a perfect storm for confusion.
 Having docker users learn to use our CloudAPI semantics is unlikely to be acceptable either.
 - Docker image layers are owned by admin.
 There is already some form of